Ever since visiting Ireland as a child, I've been fascinated by the history, culture and folklore of this island known as the Emerald Isle.

 About Irish Music and Dancing

 Traditional dances in Ireland include set dancing which is very similar to the style of square dancing.
 This dance is just full of music and movement.
-The Irish Jig is a dance with a very quick pace and a type of hop and skip dance.
-You can see an example of dancing and traditional music with the video shown here below.
+The Irish jig is a dance with a very quick pace and a type of hop and skip dance.
+You can see an example of dancing and traditional music in the video shown here below.
 I hope you enjoy it.

 What Kinds of Food Do Irish People Eat?

-Potatoes are a main ingredient that you will find in many Irish recipes such as a traditional stew, Shepherd’s Pie and also Boxty.
+Potatoes are the main ingredients that you will find in many Irish recipes such as a traditional stew, shepherd’s pie and also Boxty.
 Boxty is a type of potato pancake.
-Soda Bread is a very popular type of Irish bread which is normally eaten along with a main meal.
+Soda bread is a very popular type of Irish bread that is normally eaten along with a main meal.
 Traditional meals are very hearty foods that are designed to fill you up.
 Foods like this are very necessary after a hard day’s work and also during cold and tough weather conditions too.